 Global Data Transfer (GDT): This database makes it possible for Families relocating to a new duty station to forward their child's/youth's registration records to their next duty assignment prior to arrival.
-Upon arrival the Parent Central Services at the new duty station need only import the patron's information (e.g. names, birth date, child's health records, etc.) is stored in the database.
+Upon arrival the Parent Central Services at the new duty station need only import the patron's information (e.g. names, birth date, child's health records, etc.) stored in the database.
 Families will provide needed updates upon arrival at the new location.
 Contact Parent Central Services for details on how to take advantage of this convenient tool.

 Patron Eligibility: CYS accepts children as young as four weeks in Family childcare homes and through eighteen years old in CYS programs.
 Eligible patrons of Department of Defense (DoD) Child Develop Programs (CDP) include active duty military personnel, DoD civilian personnel paid from both appropriate funds (APF) and non-appropriate funds (NAF), reservists on active duty or during inactive duty personnel training and DoD contractors.
-Each installation Commander and Defense Agency Directors and/or Commanders shall establish a priority system under which access to CDPs shall be determined.
+The Department of Defense has set child care priorities to afford military families priority access to military child care.

-The purpose of the CDP and School Age Center (SAC) programs offered by the DoD Components is to assist DoD military and civilian personnel in balancing the competing demands of family life and the accomplishment of the DoD mission, and to improve the economic viability of the family unit.
-Child Care and SAC is not considered an entitlement.
+The purpose of the CDP and School Age Center (SAC) programs offered by the DoD Components is to support the mission readiness, family readiness, retention, and morale of the total force during peacetime, overseas contingency operations, periods of force structure change, relocation of military units, base realignment and closure, and other emergency situations (e.g., natural disasters and epidemics).
+Although child care supports working parents, it is not an entitlement.
 (Reference: DODI 6060.2 -- #4 Policy.)